okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/single-logout/main/index.md

 **Event 3**

-Because Apps 2 and 3 have sessions for the user in other browsers, and on other devices, these sessions may also be terminated by the apps from the server side.
+Because Apps 2 and 3 have sessions for the user in other browsers, and on other devices, the apps may terminate these sessions from the server side.
 When the user tries to use these apps in the respective browsers, the user discovers that the apps have invalidated the user’s browser sessions.

 Downstream SAML apps terminate a specific session associated with the user or terminate all sessions associated with the user.
 This depends on whether `sessionIndex` (SAML) is included in the IdP-initiated logout request.
 For OIDC apps, this depends on whether the session ID (`sid`) and issuer (`iss`) are included.